 Politics and Religion are separated, and the Imperial Power was supreme;

 Most of the peaceful eras in Chinese history were under the governance of a unified regime with centralized power, during when city walls (and the Great Wall) were good enough for military uses;

 In chaotic times when a dynasty was about to end and a new regime was being established, wars have been usually large-scale and destructive.
 During these periods, no military building was unbreakable.

 Military Building the Shanhai Pass Built in the Year 1381 on the Great Wall

 Scale and Layout

-Central Building of the Royal Forbidden City Built in 1420
+Central Building "Hall of Supreme Harmony" of the Royal Forbidden City

 Based on those grand city walls and towers, the construction of tall buildings has been possible in ancient China.